Dan Hamilton (musician): 1970s

 In 1970, Hamilton and Tommy Reynolds co-founded Hamilton Joe Frank & Reynolds when Joe Frank Carollo agreed to come back onboard.
-Soon after, they recorded their first million-selling 'gold record' for the ABC Dunhill label with "Don't Pull Your Love".
-Hamilton was the guitarist and main songwriter for the group.
-Along with Ann Hamilton, he co-composed the hit "Fallin' in Love" which was a hit for HJF&R, reaching #1 on the Billboard Hot 100 in 1975.
-It was later a hit for La Bouche in 1996 with their version reaching #35 in the Hot 100.
+Soon after, they recorded their first million-selling gold record for the ABC Dunhill label with "Don't Pull Your Love", featuring Hamilton on lead vocals.
+In addition to serving as the group's guitarist and co-lead singer, Hamilton later became the main songwriter for the group.
+Along with Ann Hamilton, he co-composed the hit "Fallin' in Love" which reached #1 on the Billboard Hot 100 in 1975.
+It was later a hit for La Bouche in 1996, with their version reaching #35 on the Hot 100.

-Between those two hit records, Hamilton had a 1972 solo release entitled, "Don't Wait Up for Me Tonight" bw "On the Other Hand", which was credited to Danny Hamilton & Spoondrift.
-It was released on Dunhill 4320 It even saw a release in New Zealand on Probe PROBE.44.
+Between those two hit records, Hamilton had a 1972 solo release entitled "Don't Wait Up for Me Tonight", backed with "On the Other Hand", which was credited to Danny Hamilton & Spoondrift.
+It was released on Dunhill 4320.
+It also saw a release in New Zealand on Probe PROBE.44.

 In Hamilton's final years, he and his brother were recording a country music album as The Hamilton Brothers.

 Death

-Hamilton died on December 23, 1994 at the age of 48 of complications from Cushing's syndrome.
+Hamilton died on December 23, 1994, at the age of 48 of complications from Cushing's syndrome in Los Angeles, California.